Zuzanna Pajorska

 2. Artificial intelligence in the entire banking industry

-Another of the key banking technology trends we can expect to see in 2023 is the increased use of artificial intelligence in banking.
+Another of the key banking technology trends we can expect to see in 2024 is the increased use of AI in banking.
 For example, AI-powered chatbots will become even more common, providing customers with 24/7 support and personalized recommendations.

 Besides, artificial intelligence is increasingly applicable to banking, primarily due to its ability to process large amounts of data and make quick decisions.